 Yellow Split Peas

 “This dish is good for kids because it’s mild and very flavorful.
 Most kids take to it quickly, and both my kids love it!
 For families, [try it] with an open mind.
-Many people are tentative when looking at an Ethiopian restaurant menu, but when they actually try it, they end up loving it.” —Benny Yohannes, owner, Saba’s Ethiopian Food
+Many people are tentative when looking at an Ethiopian restaurant menu, but when they actually try it, they end up loving it.” —Benny Yohannes, former owner, Saba’s Ethiopian Food

 - 1 pound (about 2 cups) dried yellow split peas